henk717/KoboldAI-Client/README.md

-## Experimental Support for Intel ARC IPEX
+##Intel ARC IPEX Support
-This fork adds experimental support for Intel ARC GPUs with IPEX
+This fork adds support for Intel ARC GPUs with IPEX

 Install intel-compute-runtime-bin and intel-oneapi-basekit and then use play-oneapi.sh